cryptocreeper94-sudo/garagebot/replit.md

 **Service**: Unified AI assistant service in `server/services/aiAssistant.ts` powered by OpenAI.

+**Animation**: Buddy runs in from the left side of the screen when activated and runs out to the right when dismissed, using spring-based Framer Motion animations.

 **Core Capabilities**:
-- **Chat with Memory**: Persistent conversation history with vehicle context awareness (`/api/ai/buddy/chat-with-memory`)
+- **Chat with Memory**: Persistent conversation history with vehicle context awareness
-- **Smart Recommendations**: Predictive part suggestions based on mileage, age, and common failures (`/api/ai/recommendations`, `/api/ai/buddy/smart-recommendations`)
+- **Smart Recommendations**: Predictive part suggestions based on mileage, age, and common failures
-- **DIY Repair Guides**: AI-generated step-by-step instructions for specific vehicles (`/api/ai/diy-guide`, `/api/ai/buddy/diy-guide`)
+- **DIY Repair Guides**: AI-generated step-by-step instructions for specific vehicles
-- **Mechanic Estimates**: Labor and parts cost estimates for repairs (`/api/ai/mechanic-estimate`, `/api/ai/buddy/mechanic-estimate`)
+- **Mechanic Estimates**: Labor and parts cost estimates for repairs
-- **Proactive Alerts**: Maintenance reminders and seasonal suggestions (`/api/ai/buddy/alerts`)
+- **Proactive Alerts**: Maintenance reminders and seasonal suggestions
+- **Part Definitions**: Detailed explanations of what parts do and why they're needed

 **Frontend Components**:
+- `AIMascot.tsx`: Main Buddy chat component with run-in/run-out animation
-- `SmartRecommendations.tsx`: Displays AI recommendations with DIY guides and mechanic estimates
+- `SmartRecommendations.tsx`: Displays AI recommendations with DIY guides
 - `ProactiveAlerts.tsx`: Shows maintenance alerts and reminders
-- `BuddyChat.tsx`: Conversational interface with Buddy AI

-**Integration Points**:
-- Garage page "AI Insights" tab for vehicle-specific recommendations
-- Home page Buddy chat for natural language parts search
-- Vehicle context automatically included in all AI requests

 ## Data Storage